shaysingh818/DTunes/README.md

 	* dtunes, existing song name, new song name

 2. Create a custom local endpoint library
+	* Properly write out the purpose/functions of the endpoint library
 	* Change all instance of ```struct Endpoint  *e``` to endpoint_t *e
 	* Implement custom argument patterns for endpoints
 	* Create a default endpoint